Japanese anemones: planting and care

 Japanese Anemones, in a nutshell

-- Low-maintenance once established, it thrives effortlessly!
+- Low-maintenance, once well established, it lives its life!

 Botany